CaptainPandaMonkey5/RandomPicker/README.md

 ## Description
 RandomPicker is a web application designed to randomly pick items from a list provided by the user.
 Originally created in 2024, it was developed to help users randomly select games by their names, but it can be used for any list of items.

+Background SVGs are from [Haikei](https://haikei.app/) not sponsored.
+My logo is made by Arkus Noble.

 You can visit the website [here](https://captainpandamonkey5.github.io/RandomPicker/).

 ## Contributing